-In men, removing the entire bladder (radical cystectomy) typically includes removal of the prostate and seminal vesicles.
-In women, radical cystectomy also involves removal of the uterus, ovaries and part of the vagina.
+The procedure to remove the entire bladder is called a radical cystectomy.
+In men, this typically includes removal of the prostate and seminal vesicles.
+In women, radical cystectomy usually includes removal of the uterus, ovaries, fallopian tubes and part of the vagina.

-After having your bladder removed, your surgeon also needs to create a urinary diversion — a new way to store urine and have it leave your body.
-There are multiple ways that urine can be stored and eliminated after bladder removal.
-Your doctor can help you decide which method is best for you.
+After removing your bladder, your surgeon also needs to create a new way to store urine and have it leave your body.
+This is called urinary diversion.
+Your surgeon will discuss the options for urinary diversion that may be appropriate for you.

 Why it's done

-- Cancer that begins in the bladder or that begins nearby and grows to involve the bladder
+- Cancer that begins in or spreads to the bladder

 - Neurological or inflammatory disorders that affect the urinary system

-What type of cystectomy and reconstruction you have depends on several factors, such as the reason for your surgery, your overall health and your preferences.
-Discuss your options with a surgeon to determine which procedures are right for you.
+What type of cystectomy and reconstruction you have depends on many things, such as the reason for surgery, your overall health, and your preferences and care needs.

-Cystectomy is a complex surgery, involving the manipulation of many internal organs in your abdomen.
+Cystectomy is a complex surgery.
+It involves the manipulation of many internal organs in your abdomen.
 Because of this, cystectomy carries with it certain risks, including: